danielekp/yla/README.md

 # yla
 ![yla](src/media/assistant.png "a title")

 Run your own AI chatbot locally with Ollama, ensuring data privacy and avoiding cloud breaches.
 This lightweight setup requires no frameworks like React—just Ollama, a simple HTTP server, and a browser.
+The following contains a basic socumentation for Ollama, please refers to the [Ollama docs](https://github.com/ollama/ollama/tree/main/docs) for more details.

 ## Features
+- **No Internet Required**: Everything happens on your machine, and stays on your machine.
+No internet connection is required.
-- **Local Execution**: Data stays on your machine.
+- **Privacy with Local Execution**: Data stays on your machine.
 - **No AI Provider filters**: Most of the internet AI provider have plenty of filters between AI output and your chat.
 - **Minimal Setup**: No extra frameworks needed.
 - **Cross-Platform**: Works on Ubuntu and Windows.